kf03w5t5741l/brokkenpiloot/README.md

 reversed Skytrack's checking logic, this also meant the correct frequency would be rejected by Skytrack if both radios accidentally happen to be tuned to it.
-The statistical chance of this happening is small: around 1.2% for an 18-hour flight and 0.6% for a 9-hour flight.
-This risk could be eliminated entirely by making sure the communication radios were not tuned to the same frequency.
+The statistical chance of this happening was small: around 1.2% for an 18-hour flight and 0.6% for a 9-hour flight.
+The risk could be eliminated entirely by making sure the communication radios were not tuned to the same frequency.